Cineworld to buy Polish CCI's movie theatre business

 The enlarged company would be headed by CCI's Chief Executive Mooky Greidinger.

-Warsaw-listed CCI would stay listed in Poland and keep its property interests and film distribution business, Cineworld spokeswoman Elly Williamson told Reuters.
+CCI's film distribution business is also part of the deal.
+Warsaw-listed CCI would stay listed in Poland and keep its property interests, Cineworld spokeswoman Elly Williamson told Reuters.

 The deal will be funded through a fully underwritten rights issue to raise about 110 million pounds and new debt facilities.